Ruud14/Page-Manipulator/README.md

 - Inject Javascript on the go.
 - Add/Remove/Change the HTML and CSS on the go.
 - Right click on any element on a page to get the full CSS path.
-- Automatically save and sync scripts you make.
+- Automatically save and sync the scripts you make.

 **Fun use cases**:
 - Cheat simple games like the t-rex game.